Dental Implants | Pembroke Pines FL

 For most patients, the placement of dental implants involves two surgical procedures:

 - First, implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with your jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final dental bridgework or denture, which will ultimately improve both function and aesthetics.

 - After the implant has bonded to the jaw bone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
 Dr. Ira Kotch or Dr. Russell Kotch can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.

 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Evaluation for Dental Implants

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history intake.
 During these consultation visits, your specific needs and considerations will be addressed by either Dr. Ira Kotch or Dr. Russell Kotch, or by an Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 To Schedule an Exam and Cost Consult

-Please call Pembroke Pines Office Phone Number 954-437-4443 to schedule your dental implant consultation and to discuss costs involved with this procedure.
+Please call Kotch Dental Office in Pembroke Pines FL Phone Number 954-437-4443 to schedule your dental implant consultation and to discuss the costs involved with this procedure.
 You may also use our Contact Us form below.